PyO3/pyo3/guide/src/python_from_rust.md

 }
 ```

 ## Want to run statements?
-Then use run.
+Then use `run`.

 [`Python::run`](https://pyo3.rs/master/doc/pyo3/struct.Python.html#method.run)
 is a method to execute one or more
 [Python statements](https://docs.python.org/3.7/reference/simple_stmts.html).
-This method returns nothing, but you can get objects via `locals` dict.
+This method returns nothing (like any Python statement), but you can get
+access to manipulated objects via the `locals` dict.

 You can also use the [`py_run!`](https://pyo3.rs/master/doc/pyo3/macro.py_run.html)
 macro, which is a shorthand for `Python::run`.
-Since `py_run!` can cause panic, we recommend you to use this macro only for testing
+Since `py_run!` panics on exceptions, we recommend you use this macro only for
-your Python extensions quickly.
+quickly testing your Python extensions.

 ```rust
 use pyo3::prelude::*;